Frequently Asked Questions

 How Large is Your Population and Recruitment Area?

-Our site serves a 13 county area with over 1.3 million potential patients from which to recruit.
-In-house designed patient recruitment database with over 10,000 subjects identified by medical condition, age, and other criteria.
+We have a patient population that extends to five states (VA, WV, TN, SC and NC) with over 11 million people In-house designed patient recruitment database with over 10,000 subjects identified by medical condition, age, and other criteria.

 Does Your Site Have a Dedicated Recruitment Team?